 It's becoming increasingly difficult to separate facts from fiction in terms of machine learning today.
 Before you decide on which AI platform to use, you need to evaluate which problems you’re looking to solve.
 The easiest processes to automate are the ones that are carried on manually every day with no variable output.
 Complicated processes require further introspection before automation.
 While machine learning can definitely help automate some processes, not all automation problems need machine learning.

-The number one problem faced during machine learning is when you begin with a lack of good data.
+The number one problem faced during machine learning starting out with a lack of good data.
 While enhancing algorithms often consumes most of your time in AI, data quality is essential for the algorithms to function as intended.
 Noisy data, dirty data, and incomplete data are the quintessential enemies of ideal machine learning.
 The solution to this conundrum is to take your time to evaluate and scope data through meticulous data governance, data integration, and data exploration until you get crisp and clear data.
 You should do this before you start.

 3) Inadequate Infrastructure

 Machine Learning requires vast amounts of data churning capabilities.
 Legacy systems often can’t handle the workload and buckle under pressure.
 You should check if your infrastructure can handle Machine Learning.
 If it can’t, you should look to upgrade, complete with hardware acceleration and flexible storage.

 Organizations often have analytics engines working with them by the time they choose to upgrade to machine learning.
 Integrating newer machine learning methodologies into existing methodologies is a complicated task.
 Maintaining proper interpretation and documentation goes a long way into easing implementation.
 Joining hands with implementation partners can ease you into implementation with services like anomaly detection, predictive analysis, and ensemble modeling.